My Tokyo Guide

 June in Tokyo means the beginning of a fascinating time of year: the rainy season.
 Purple and blue hydrangeas that burst into bloom all over the city are among the visual highlights.
 With no shortage of events (both indoors and out), there's always a lot to do and see in Tokyo in June.

 June in Tokyo brings the rainy season, a type of monsoon.
 The weather is warm and humid.
-The daily average temperature is 21.9°C, or about 71°F. The humidity makes it feel warmer, so dress lightly.
+The daily average temperature is 23.2°C, or about 73.76°F. The humidity makes it feel warmer, so dress lightly.
 There's plenty of sunshine, too, but don't forget an umbrella.

 One great way for those over 20 (the legal drinking age in Japan) to cool off is at beer gardens.
 Almost anywhere you look—from the rooftops of department stores, to the beach at Odaiba, and the outer garden of Meiji Jingu Shrine—you'll find beer gardens serving food and drinks.
 Eager to escape the city center?
 Head west to Mt.
 Takao and enjoy Mt.
 Takao Beer Mount.

 Sanno Festival takes place in Akasaka, at Hie-jinja Shrine.
 Along with Kanda-matsuri Festival and Fukagawa Hachiman Matsuri, it's known as one of the three great festivals of Edo.
-At this traditional event, you can watch parades, listen to music, and see portable shrines being carried.
+At this traditional event, you can watch kagura dances with traditional musical accompaniment, and see a procession of children in costume.
+One highlight is the Jinkosai, where 500 people gather to parade through the city.
+This procession is typically held every other year and will take place in 2024 for the first time in six years.

 Fireflies only appear around pristine bodies of water, and—if you're lucky—you can find some in Tokyo under the right conditions.
 From mid- to late June, Yuyake Koyake Fureai no Sato, located in Hachioji, hosts "Firefly Nights."
-For something slightly closer to central Tokyo, the theme park Yomiuriland also holds firefly events.
+There are also firefly events at Hana Biyori, next to Yomiuriland theme park.
 Fussa Firefly Festival, as the name indicates, is a firefly festival in Fussa City.
 Visit on a warm, clear night for the best results.

 Hydrangeas bloom in early summer, and they look stunning on a day of mist and gentle rain.
-Special festivals celebrate them, and perhaps the best known is Bunkyo Hydrangea Festival (Ajisai Matsuri), at Hakusan-jinja Shrine.
-Other festival locations include Takahata Fudoson Temple, Tokyo Summerland, and Showa Kinen Park.
+Special festivals celebrate them, and perhaps the best known is Bunkyo Hydrangea Festival (Ajisai Matsuri) at Hakusan-jinja Shrine, which features approximately 3,000 hydrangea plants.
+At Takahata Fudoson Temple's hydrangea festival, you can enjoy the sight of hydrangeas surrounding a five-story pagoda.
+And at Tokyo Summerland's Wonderful Nature Village, you can take your dog on a hike among the hydrangeas.

 Hydrangeas aren't the only floral stars in June—Japanese irises, too, look fabulous.
 These vibrant flowers can be seen in many colors at the Katsushika Iris Festival (Shobu Matsuri) held at Horikiri Shobuen Iris Garden and Mizumoto Park.
 You can also enjoy them at the Koishikawa Korakuen Gardens (near Tokyo Dome), Meiji Jingu's Inner Garden, and the Imperial Palace East Garden.